An overview of technological trends in the transformation of the mobility market and underlying business models

 The automotive industry is still only at the beginning of an AI disruption.
-Current AI applications only have limited impact.
-They can already outperform humans, but only in very specific tasks, such as in navigation systems as well as single autonomous-driving tasks.
+Current AI applications only have a limited impact.
+They can already outperform humans, but only in very specific tasks, such as in navigation systems as well as single autonomous driving tasks.

 Machine learning will be the technological foundation for AI in mobility and the source of competitive advantage for upcoming years.
 For instance, machine learning is required for autonomous driving (image recognition) where expert systems based on human programming will not be able to keep up.

 Machine learning will unlock entirely new products and value pools and not just lead to productivity improvements.
 Given consumer interest, there are a number of areas in automotive and mobility where machine learning could be applied.
 Again, these can be split into two areas: